 The founders of Again Again, Melissa Firth and Nada Piatek, say the mission is to make reuse as normal as convenience when it comes to takeaway coffees and making it something that can be easily adopted by a wide audience.

-The system has already been trialled in Wellington within 14 cafes, and in just six weeks it had already diverted 4400 cups from landfill.
-Now there are 40 cafes in Wellington on board and altogether they’re stopping more than 2000 cups heading to landfill every single week!
+The system was trialled in Wellington within 14 cafes, and in just six weeks it had diverted 4400 cups from landfill.
+Now there are 58 cafes in Wellington on board and altogether they estimate they're stopping more than 30,000 cups heading to landfill every month!
 The goal for Again Again now is to get the system into 90 cafes in Wellington by August, and the team feel highly optimistic they’ll get more than this involved.

 “We are also developing an engagement strategy to work with councils and community leaders in the regions to support local cafes to come on to the scheme.
 Christchurch, Rotorua and Queenstown are likely to come next but the goal is to be nationwide,” Firth explains.